-When you are in Horseshoe Beach, you'll notice that it is more blue-collar than most other communities in America.
-46.67% of Horseshoe Beach’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Horseshoe Beach is a blue-collar town, with 46.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Horseshoe Beach is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Horseshoe Beach who work in architecture and engineering (53.33%), office and administrative support (0.00%), and sales jobs (0.00%).

 Another notable thing is that Horseshoe Beach is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Horseshoe Beach’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.